Tag: Contemporary Christian Romance

 First Line Friday

 It’s First Line Friday!
 That means it’s time to pick up the nearest book and quote the first line.
-Today I’m sharing from No Filter by Lisa Renee, an Australian rom-com author.
+Today I’m (re)reading the next book in the Trinity Lakes Romance series, Love Somebody Like You by Carolyn Miller.

 Here’s the first line from the Chapter One: